-- You may receive a certificate warning during the sign-in process.
-If you receive the warning, select Yes or Continue, to proceed with the connection.
+You may receive a certificate warning during the sign in process.
+If you receive a certificate warning, select Yes or Continue.

 Communicate between VMs

-ping myvm2.
-Ping fails, because ping uses the Internet Control Message Protocol (ICMP), and ICMP is not allowed through the Windows firewall, by default.
+pinguses the Internet Control Message Protocol (ICMP).
+By default, ICMP isn't allowed through the Windows firewall.

-To allow myVm2 to ping myVm1 in a later step, enter the following command from PowerShell, which allows ICMP inbound through the Windows firewall:
+To allow myVm2 to ping myVm1 in a later step, enter this command:

 New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4